ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual payloads instead of a singular one.
 New JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

-In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `proove` processing step for interaction with the algorithm to perform the selective disclosure and privacy preserving transformations.
+In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `prove` processing step for interaction with the algorithm to perform the selective disclosure and privacy preserving transformations.
 This allows for multi-party interactions where a credential is issued from one party, derived by the prooving party, then presented to another verifying party.
-While `sign` only occurs once to create a JWP, the `proove` and `verify` steps may be safely repeated when supported by the algorithm.
+While `sign` only occurs once to create a JWP, the `prove` and `verify` steps may be safely repeated when supported by the algorithm.

 The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a proof value.
 It does not create or specify any cryptographic protocols,  interaction protocols, or custom options for algorithms with additional capabilities.